 How can marketers better connect with people we hope will become our customers?

-Over the past year, I’ve been researching why there’s such a disconnect between marketing and customers so I can understand how to bridge that gap.
+Over the few years, I’ve been researching why there’s such a disconnect between marketing and customers so I can understand how to bridge that gap.

 Why?
-Because right now, the trust gap between marketers and customers has never been wider.
+Because right now, the trust gap between marketers and customers has never been more significant.

-For example, this recent Gallup Poll shows that confidence in the honesty and ethics of marketers and sellers isn’t much higher than Members of Congress.
+For example, this recent Gallup Poll showed that public confidence in the honesty and ethics of marketers and sellers is at the bottom of the list.